ehbartolo/Projects-and-Exercises-Completed-in-Deep-Learning-Class/README.md

 # Projects-and-Exercises-Completed-in-Deep-Learning-Class
-Project and Exercises completed in Deep Learning Class at the University of the Philippines Diliman, Electrical and Electronics Engineering Institute
+Projects and Exercises completed in Deep Learning Class at the University of the Philippines Diliman, Electrical and Electronics Engineering Institute

 Notebooks Included
 * **EE 298 Project 1: Kinship Detection using: 1.
 Basic BCNN and 2.
 OpenFace_and_BCNN** \